 After taking in Nikko's renowned shrines and temples, take a bus going towards Chuzenji Onsen Hot Spring.
 The bus climbs up a steep winding road known as Iroha-zaka slope offering great views of the mountains and valleys below.

-Stop at Akechidaira Ropeway and take the 300-meter long cable car to the observatory of the same name, said to have the best views in all of Nikko.
+Stop at Akechidaira Ropeway and take the cable car for about 3 minutes to the observatory of the same name, one of the most popular viewpoints in Nikko.
 From here, you can see famous sights like Lake Chuzenji-ko, Mt.
 Nantai, and Kegon-no-taki Falls.

 On the other side of the Iroha-zaka slope lies Lake Chuzenji .
 This large lake was formed when Mt.
 Nantai, Nikko's sacred volcano, erupted 20,000 years ago.
-The highest natural lake in Japan, it is stunningly beautiful, tucked beneath the soaring mountains of Nikko.
+The lake has the highest altitude above sea level in Japan, and is stunningly beautiful, tucked beneath the soaring mountains of Nikko.
 For decades it has been a destination for foreign visitors, and in the early 1900s many European embassies built villas on its shores.
 It is perhaps most lovely in fall when the surrounding mountains are lit up in fiery autumn colors.

 If staying overnight, there are plenty of accommodation options, including a hotel over 100 years old and other historical ryokan (traditional Japanese inns).
 Don't miss the local specialties, especially Yuba, or bean curd skin.
 This is made by collecting the skin that forms on boiled soy milk.
 Healthy with a delicate flavor, it can be eaten as-is or in delicacies like dumplings.